SystemsGenetics/GEMmaker/docs/execution.rst

 - ``stringtie``: For the step that runs the stringtie tool and which only runs when the hisat2 pipeline is used.
 - ``multiqc``: For the step that runs the MultiQC results summary report.
 - ``create_gem``: For the step that creates the final GEM files.
 - ``multithreaded``:  For all of the tools that support multithreading you can use this label to set a default number of CPUs using the ``cpus`` directive.
-These tools include Salmon, Trimmomatic, Hisat2 and Stringtie.
+These tools include Salmon, Kallisto, Trimmomatic, Hisat2 and Stringtie.
 By using this label you set set the same number of ``cpus`` for all multithreaded steps at once.